ethyca/fides/docs/fides/docs/installation/docker.md

 Those are "reference" images.
 They contain all of the extras and dependencies for running the Python application.
 However they do not contain the required Postgres database.

-Airflow requires multiple components to function as it is a multi-part application.
+Fidesctl requires multiple components to function as it is a multi-part application.
 You may therefore also be interested in launching fidesctl in the Docker Compose environment, see: [Running Fidesctl in Docker](../quickstart/docker.md).